Data Warehouse Testing Tool

 2. Different Data Sources: By its very nature a data warehouse has multiple data sources, different database vendors, and different data formats.
 Since the source database is different from the data warehouse it is very difficult to compare data across two systems.
 For each source the datatypes are different and so are the flavors of their SQL dialects.

-3. Multiple Files Formats as Source: If the data is received in files, then it adds another layer of complexities.
+3. Multiple file Formats as Source: If the data is received in files, then it adds another layer of complexities.
 Since it is not possible to analyze the data in a file with SQL, advanced scripting is required.

 4. Number of Data Processes: In a typical data warehouse project there are thousands of data processes.
 It is impossible to create manual test scripts for each of these data processes.